Your Guide to the Medicaid Estate Recovery Program

 - The amount of Medicaid costs is $3,000 or less.

-- There is an unmarried adult child who lived full-time in the Medicaid person's home for at least one year before this person died.
+- There is an unmarried adult child who lived full-time in the Medicaid recipient's home for at least one year before this recipient died.

 - The cost of selling the property is more than the property is worth.